GoosefleetEO/aa-structures/README.md

 Up | HTTP 200 and the text `service is up` | Tasks for updating of structures, updating of notifications and forwarding to webhooks have last run within the configured grace period and there are no errors
 Down | HTTP 500 and the text `service is down` | Above condition for "up" not met

-By default the stauts of all existing owners will be included in determining the overall status.
-However, it's possible to exclude owners on the admin page.
+By default the status of all existing owners will be included in determining the overall status.
+However, it's also possible to manually exclude owners by setting the property "Is included in service status".